levidehaan/KABook/README.md

 ###Side note:
 Please don't download this and submit it to app world as a paid app, that is pretty much the only stipulation I make.
-If you\'re going to write an app using this example code please make it original :)
+If you're going to write an app using this example code please make it original :)